 I tend to also have fingers in a variety of pies.
 I forget many of them.

 The “day job”

 I am currently freelancing and co-coordinator at medconfidential.
 From 2012-2013, I worked for Privacy International on export controls and other aspects of UK policy.
-For a decade, I worked (lately) as a Research Fellow in a multidisciplinary and interdisciplinary research group, doing internet infrastructures for academic social science data for the group, national data services, and beyond.
+For a decade, I worked (lastly) as a Research Fellow in a multidisciplinary and interdisciplinary research group, doing internet infrastructures for academic social science data for the group, national data services, and beyond.
 It also included a good chunk of delivery work to make some of that data available.
 It was mostly providing technical/digital solutions in a research context to research problems, sort of a research-(dev)Ops.

 My other freelance work has worked on a range of human rights technology projects, building search engines to help rights activists track violence in Chechnya, working with large datasets about political violence in Zimbabwe, and making research about modern slavery more easy for the public to understandI have also done other work for the Nominet Trust, Indigo Trust, Web Foundation, and Open Society Foundations among others.